 - Sunspots or solar lentigos - as a result of chronic sun exposure and sun damage.

-- Diffuse sun damage - chronic solarium use, tanning and occupational sun exposure will cause skin colour irregularities with patched of hypo and hyperpigmentation.
+- Diffuse sun damage - chronic solarium use, tanning and occupational sun exposure will cause skin colour irregularities with patches of hypo and hyperpigmentation.

-- Age spots - these results from sun exposure and age related changes in melanin production.
+- Age spots - these result from sun exposure and age related changes in melanin production.